 Though National Life Group may not have as wide of a selection of life insurance riders compared to others, it does offer living benefits with some of its life insurance policies.

 Living benefits allow the policyholder to receive the death benefit early to cover expenses from a terminal illness or long-term care.
 If you have a chronic illness or experience a critical illness per your insurance policy's criteria, you can also benefit from your life insurance coverage early.
-This feature can come in handy in a difficult situation, so it's nice to have the living benefit included in your insurance product.
+This feature is also called an accelerated death benefit.
+It can come in handy in a difficult situation, so it's nice to have the living benefit included in your insurance product.

 Customer Review: Linda Young from Sugar Land, Texas